Martin-Zeithaml/medium/KeySequences.md

   ]
 }
 ```
 The `title` is visible on the Key Sequences bar and for the `description`.
 You can use the hover help for a menu of choices to choose from.
 In this case, `SYSIBM.SYS` is presented on the current cursor position.
 The behavior of this simple definition is like a clipboard.
-But you can define more items, which are readily available in the pop-up menu.
+Using Key Sequences, you can define more items, which are readily available in the pop-up menu.

 Note that Zowe TN3270 does not check if the current cursor position is editable.